Someone recently said to me:

 So why did I come back after all of my travelling years?

 I hold great respect for Hull and the travel industry.
 It is essential that Hull is appreciated for its people that have lived many years in hard times, those who make it and are able to peek their heads over the summit of smoke induced fog that permeates the minds of Hull’s local people tend to. . . dare I say it . . . move to the outskirts of Hull.
-However, they rarely (this might be a generalisation) leave their families behind.
-Those that do, always come back, because Hull, for what it is worth, it is a quiet place, a place where you can hide, a place where you can wash your life away with booze and the people locally truly think you’re cool because you can drink twelve pints and still stand up.
+However, they, the hull folk, rarely (this might be a generalisation) leave their families behind.
+Those that do always come back, because Hull for what it is worth, it is a quiet place, a place where you can hide, a place where you can wash your life away with booze and the people locally truly think you’re cool because you can drink twelve pints and still stand up.

 Hull, is absolutely stuffed full of creative talent, because it is in the places most bleak that the greatest of Creative minds find their potential and purpose.